 NSSF, representing manufacturers and sportsmen around the nation, takes great pride in supporting wildlife conservation efforts.
 Noted in the economic impact report are the significant taxes paid by member companies to federal and state governments and the Pittman-Robertson excise tax the industry pays on the products it sells -- this tax is the major source of wildlife conservation funding in America.

-During difficult economic times and high unemployment rates nationally, our industry has grown and created over 34,609 new, well-paying jobs over the past two years.
+During difficult economic times and high unemployment rates nationally, our industry has grown and created about 21,000 new, well-paying jobs over the past two years.
 Our industry is proud to be one of the bright spots in this economy.

 Take a look for yourself and see the impact we have nationally and on your home state.

 United States companies that manufacture, distribute, and sell sporting firearms, ammunition and suppliers are an important part of the country's economy.
 Manufacturers of firearms, ammunition and supplies, along with the companies that sell and distribute these products, provide well-paying jobs in America and pay significant amounts in tax to the state and federal governments.